Medical school: Turkey

-All high school graduates who wish to pursue further education are required to take an MCQ exam.
-The exam covers most of the high school and secondary school curricula.
+All high school graduates who wish to pursue further education are required to take a standardised country-wide multiple choice exam, which covers most of the high school and secondary school curricula.
+The exam spans across two days and has sections dedicated to sciences, maths, language and social sciences.
+Students get marks based on personal performance and get ranked amongst all participants that took the exam that year.

-A student who scores high enough gets a place in a faculty of his/her desire.
-Entrance to medical schools is extremely competitive, only very top scoring students are accepted to medical schools.
+All further education institutes will release a benchmark rank and exam score for which students need to get in order to place within specific programmes.
+Medical schools are known to have higher benchmarks, making entrance extremely competitive.
+Every year, only top scoring students are accepted to medical schools.

 Medical education in Turkey follows a specific policy and is regulated by the Ministry of Health and the Council of Higher Education (YÖK).

 Medical education takes six years, first three years being Pre-clinical years and the latter three being Clinical years.
 During the "clinical" phase, students rotate through various clinical departments, such as internal medicine, surgery, pediatrics, obstetrics and gynecology, psychiatry, and more.
 Right after graduation, graduates can either work as GPs or take another exam called TUS (Medical Specialization Examination) to do residency in a particular department of a particular hospital.

 Most of the medical schools in Turkey are state schools but the number of private schools is on the rise.
 MCQ exam (TYT and AYT) scores required to be accepted to private medical schools are lower compared to their public counterparts.
 The language of instruction is, in general, Turkish, but few universities also offer schools with English as the language of instruction.
-This makes Turkey a popular place to study medicine for students from nearby areas like the Balkans, the Middle East, and to a lesser extent North Africa.
+Medical schools in Turkey are ranked by the US News and World Report.